 3) You’re responding to their “tone” rather than listening to their words.
 Instead, ask for another approach.

 “As soon as she starts nagging, I shut her out.”

 “I hear that condescending tone in his voice, and I just get mad.
 Who is he to talk to me that way?”

 You can grow very sensitive to how your partner is talking to you, and react.
 You get mad, or withdraw and the actual message of what they’re trying to convey to you gets lost in the process.
-Instead say, “I want to listen to you, but when you say it in the way you are, I tune out.”
+As an alternative perhaps say, “I want to listen to you, but when you say it in the way you are, I tune out.”
 Hopefully, they’ll respond by changing their tone.
 The important message is, “I want to listen.”

 4) You’re distracted by something else.
 Instead, give one another a heads up that you need their attention.